-Beginning in 2004, PPRI began a concerted effort to involve more people in all of its activities.
+Beginning in 2004, Prairie Plains began a concerted effort to involve more people in all of its activities.
 This means more visitors to our beautiful properties, more educational events and seminars, and more volunteer opportunities.
-Along these lines, we drafted a five-year strategic plan outlining the steps necessary to achieve our goals.
-The centerpiece of this plan is our new Education Center, on which we began construction in 2006.
+The centerpiece of this effort is our new Education Center, which opened in June 2021.

 Ribbons of Prairie